-Hertz takes a top-to-bottom approach to environmental management of our operations.
+Hertz takes a top-to-boltom approach to environmental management of our operations.
 As we expand our location footprint, we are utilizing LEED standards, and pursuing LEED certification wherever possible, to optimize energy performance and environmental standards.
-Taking a holistic view of location sustainability, we've cut in half the number of printers we use and reduced printer toner by 74% since 2008; We estimate we've saved 45,000 trees since 2010 via paper recycling, and we've also recycled more than 50,000 IT units since 2005.
+Taking a holistic view.of location sustainability, we've cut in half the number of printers we use and reduced printer toner by 74% since 2008.
+We : estimatewe'vesaved;45,000 trees 's since 2010 via paper recycling, and we've also recycled more than 50,000 IT units since 2005.

 At Hertz rental locations, more than 80% of car wash water is recycled and reused, and in 2011, we recycled about 680,000 gallons of used oil.
 We're also installing more energy efficient lighting.
-In 2011, we installed solar powered energy at 7 U.S. locations with an additional 9 sites planned for 2012.
-Collectively, Hertz will generate 2.7 million kilowatt hours of electricity annually, through our solar installation program.
+In 2011, we installed solar powered energy at 7 U.S. locations with an additional 9,sites ;planned for 2012.
+Coll active ly, Hertz .'

+".will generate.2.7 million kilowatt hours of electricity annually, through our solar installation program.

 We also work hard to offer our customers the most environmentally conscious fleet possible.
 We are the only car rental company to offer electric vehicles, which are 2/3 cheaper to run than gas-fueled vehicles, on three continents.
-We ensure Hertz customers have environmentally friendly vehicle options through our Green Traveler Collection, which include hybrid vehicles reservable by make and model.
-We are also working hard to improve the overall efficiency and environmental performance of our rental vehicles, and now more than 70% of our car rental fleet performs at or better than 28 MPG.
-HERC is involved as well; more than 92% of our newest earthmoving equipment utilizes low-emission technology.
+We ensure Hertz customers have environmentally friendly vehicle options through our Greon Traveler Collection, ~ which include hybrid'vehicles, reserv-able by make and model.
+We are: